-Innovative Fab Lab developed at US ELC to expand to include first years of school
+Innovative Fab Lab developed at US ELC

 Early Learning Village, an early learning centre (ELC) in the United States has received funding to expand their STEM focussed Fab Lab to cater for students in their first year of school, as well as the current three and four year olds.